aayushg55/stanford_compression_library/project_milestone.md

 ## 1. Introduction

 Modern lossless compressors depend critically on the entropy coding stage: given an LZ-style or predictive front-end, the entropy coder must convert a stream of symbols to bits at rates close to the Shannon limit while remaining fast enough not to bottleneck the pipeline.
-Classical choices are Huffman coding (very fast, but limited to integer bit-lengths) and arithmetic/range coding (near-optimal rates, but traditionally slower and more complex).
+Classical choices include Huffman coding, which is extremely fast but restricted to integer code lengths, and arithmetic or range coding, which achieves near-optimal rates but is traditionally slower and more complex.

-Finite State Entropy (FSE), used in Zstandard, is a practical table-based realization of Asymmetric Numeral Systems (ANS).
-It maintains a single integer “state” that evolves as symbols are encoded or decoded, emitting or consuming small bursts of bits whenever the state leaves a fixed range.
-In practice, FSE achieves compression ratios comparable to arithmetic coding while approaching speeds of Huffman coding.
+Finite State Entropy (FSE) is a table-based realization of Asymmetric Numeral Systems (ANS).
+Instead of maintaining an interval (as in arithmetic coding) or emitting per-symbol codewords (as in Huffman), ANS keeps a single integer “state” that jointly encodes the past bitstream and the next symbol to be decoded.
+FSE, used in Zstandard, is a particular tANS design in which decoding reduces to a constant-time table lookup plus a few bit operations, giving compression ratios comparable to arithmetic coding and speeds closer to Huffman.

 This project aims to reimplement and analyze FSE in a pedagogical setting.
 First, I implement a pure-Python FSE encoder/decoder inside the Stanford Compression Library (SCL) as a readable, well-documented reference.
-Then I port the implementation to C++ and incrementally add low-level optimizations inspired by Yann Collet’s FiniteStateEntropy library and Zstandard.
-The broader goal is to understand how ANS moves from theory to production-grade code: how symbol frequencies are normalized, how state tables are built, why the decode loop can be written as a tiny branchless kernel, and how each optimization trades memory, complexity, and speed.
+Then I port the implementation to C++ and incrementally add low-level optimizations inspired by Yann Collet’s FiniteStateEntropy library and Zstandard with the goal to understand how ANS moves from theory to production-grade code and how each micro-optimizations contributes to compression ratio and speed.

 ---

 ## 2. Literature and Code Review

-Jarek Duda's ANS framework provides entropy coders that match arithmetic coding's compression efficiency while using simpler operations [1].
-Instead of emitting variable-length codewords or maintaining an interval, ANS keeps a single integer state that jointly encodes the past bitstream and the next symbol to be decoded.
-Each symbol update applies a bijection between states and bit sequences, with symbol probabilities reflected in how many states each symbol occupies.
-Variants include range-based ANS (rANS) and table-based ANS (tANS).
-FSE is a highly optimized tANS realization [2].
+Jarek Duda’s work on ANS shows how to match arithmetic coding’s compression efficiency using a single integer “state” instead of maintaining an interval [1].
+In ANS, encoder and decoder share a mapping between symbols and ranges of states; the probability of a symbol is reflected in how many state values are assigned to it.
+There are two main practical realizations: range-based ANS (rANS), which behaves much like range coding and uses integer multiplications and reciprocal-based divisions in its inner loop, and table-based ANS (tANS). tANS, and FSE in particular, push that arithmetic into precomputed tables so that each encoding or decoding step reduces to a table lookup, a few bit operations, and an addition.

-Yann Collet's blog series on Finite State Entropy explains how to turn tANS theory into a fast implementation [2].
-The decoder maintains a state in `[0, 2^tableLog)`, and a decoding table indexed by state stores the symbol, the number of bits to read, and a base for the next state.
-Each decode step consists of a table lookup, a bit read, and an addition, giving a very small, predictable hot loop.
-Encoding runs in reverse order: starting from a final state, the encoder processes the message backwards, decides how many bits to flush, emits them, and transitions using a shared `stateTable` plus per-symbol transforms.
-Collet also discusses how to normalize symbol counts so they sum to `2^tableLog` and how to "spread" symbols over the state space using modular stepping to avoid clustering.
+Yann Collet’s Finite State Entropy (FSE) is a practical tANS variant engineered for speed to avoid costly multiplications and divisions, giving strong performance on both old and modern CPUs.
+Collet’s blog posts [2] describe the core construction: symbol counts are normalized so their sum is a power of two, `2^tableLog`; symbols are “spread” across the state space using a co-prime step so their occupancy matches these normalized weights; and a decode table is built where each entry stores a symbol, a number of bits to read, and a base for the next state.
+Decoding a symbol consists of a single table lookup, outputting the symbol, reading `nbBits` from the bitstream, and adding those bits to the stored base to form the next state.
+Encoding runs this process in reverse: starting from a final state, it processes the message backwards, flushes low bits as needed, and uses a shared state table plus per-symbol transforms to update the state.
+The number of bits consumed for each symbol is tied to its probability: the decoder reads either `k` or `k+1` bits, arranged so that the average bits per symbol is a non-integer value consistent with the symbol’s optimal Shannon code length.

-The FiniteStateEntropy GitHub repository is the C implementation of FSE by Yann Collet [3].
-It exposes public APIs (`FSE_compress`, `FSE_decompress`) and internal structures that closely match the blog descriptions: decoder entries storing `(symbol, nbBits, newState)`, encoder transforms that encode per-symbol subranges, and a compact shared `stateTable`.
-Benchmarks in the repository show FSE achieving near-Shannon compression and very high decode throughput on synthetic distributions.

-Zstandard integrates FSE as its main entropy coder for literals and for length/offset codes, using block-level histograms, adaptive `tableLog` selection, and multi-threaded table build and compression [4].
-Within SCL, existing pure-Python entropy coders (Huffman, rANS, tANS, arithmetic) and wrappers around zlib/zstd provide practical baselines and reference implementations for both behavior and performance [5].
+The FiniteStateEntropy GitHub repository is Collet's optimized C implementation of FSE [3].
+Internally, it includes routines that normalize raw counts to signed “normalized counters,” build encoder and decoder tables, and compress data using a precomputed table.
+These structures closely follow the blog descriptions and serve as a concrete target for my C++ port.

+Zstandard (zstd) is a widely used lossless compressor that combines an LZ front end with a fast entropy stage based on Huffman (Huff0) and FSE [4].
+Within SCL, there are already several pure-Python entropy coders—Huffman, rANS, tANS, arithmetic—as well as wrappers around external libraries such as zlib and Zstandard [5].
+These provide both reference and baselines for compression ratio and throughput.

 ---

 ## 3. Methods

-This section outlines what this project implements and how it will be evaluated.

-### 3.1 Goals

-The goals are:

-1. A clear, well-documented FSE implementation in pure Python within SCL, suitable as a pedagogical reference.
-2. A C++ implementation that mirrors the Python version but adds low-level optimizations to approach production-grade performance.
-3. A quantitative comparison of FSE against other entropy coders in SCL and against zlib/zstd on standard benchmarks.

-### 3.2 Implementation Plan

-The Python implementation in SCL is already substantially in place.
-It includes histogram computation, normalization that maps raw counts to integer weights summing to `2^tableLog`, and decoding table construction that spreads each symbol across the state space according to its normalized weight.
-The DTable stores, for each state, the symbol, the number of bits to read, and a base for the next state.
-The encoding side builds per-symbol transforms and a shared `stateTable`, following the structure described by Collet and the FiniteStateEntropy C code.
-A simple LSB-first bitstream abstraction underlies both encoder and decoder, and the core loops are written as small, state-driven kernels.

-The next stage is a C++ port of this logic, either as part of SCL or as a closely coupled library.
-The baseline C++ version will follow the Python structure closely to ensure correctness.
-Afterwards, I will incrementally add optimizations: more compact table layouts for better cache locality, branchless encoding using the `deltaNbBits` trick, tuned `tableLog` policies, and inlined 64-bit bit I/O primitives.
-The aim is to isolate which micro-optimizations matter most in practice.

-### 3.3 Evaluation Plan

-Evaluation will use both synthetic and standard benchmark data.
-Synthetic tests will use simple small alphabets (e.g., symbols A, B, C with fixed distributions) to check behavior against theory and to compare directly with SCL’s pure-Python Huffman, rANS, and tANS coders.
-For more realistic workloads, I plan to use standard corpora such as the Canterbury or Silesia suites.

-Metrics will include compression ratio (bits per symbol or compressed/original size) and encode/decode throughput in MB/s.
-Pure-Python FSE will be compared against the other pure-Python coders in SCL.
-The C++ implementation will be compared both through the Python harness (acknowledging Python overhead) and, if time permits, via a small standalone C++ driver to measure “clean” performance.
-Wrappers around zlib and Zstandard in SCL provide additional baselines that represent mature, highly optimized C libraries.
+This project has three main threads.
+First, I will implement a clear FSE encoder/decoder in pure Python inside the Stanford Compression Library (SCL), aimed at being a readable, pedagogical reference rather than a maximally tuned codec, similar to the existing tANS or rANS implementations.
+Second, I will port this implementation to C++ and progressively add low-level optimizations—mirroring the structure of Collet’s FSE and Zstandard’s entropy stage—so that the C++ version approaches production-grade performance while staying faithful to the Python reference.
+Third, I will evaluate both versions quantitatively, comparing FSE against SCL’s existing entropy coders (Huffman, rANS, tANS) and against zlib/zstd on standard benchmark corpora.
+For example, I will use the Canterbury and Silesia corpora spanning text, structured data, images, etc.

+The end result I aim for is a pair of implementations (Python and C++) with identical behavior and similar compression ratios, plus a benchmark harness that reports, for each codec and dataset, the average bits per byte, compression ratio, and encode/decode throughput.
+Final results will be summarized in tables and plots showing the compression–speed trade-off and how performance varies across data types (text, structured data, images, executables), and how the various low-level optimizations contribute to performance.
+The project will be considered successful if the optimized C++ FSE significantly outperforms the Python baseline in throughput while maintaining correctness and equal or better compression ratios, while also narrowing the gap to mature libraries like zstd’s FSE.

 ---

 ## 4. Progress Report

 ### 4.1 Completed So Far

-On the theory side, I have read and summarized Duda’s ANS paper and Collet’s FSE blog series, focusing on the table-based (tANS) formulation and FSE’s decoding, encoding, and table-construction details.
-I have also inspected the FiniteStateEntropy repository to understand how these ideas are realized in C and how Zstandard uses FSE in a full compressor.
+So far, I have completed the theoretical groundwork, the Python implementation, and an initial round of testing and benchmarking.
+On the theory side, I have read and summarized Duda’s ANS work and Collet’s FSE blog posts, focusing on tANS/FSE’s table construction, symbol spreading, and encode/decode loops.
+I have also inspected the FiniteStateEntropy C code to see how these ideas are realized in practice and how Zstandard wires FSE into a full compressor.

-On the implementation side, a pure-Python FSE encoder/decoder is implemented in SCL.
-It includes histogram and normalization routines, symbol spreading and DTable construction, CTable and `stateTable` construction, and bitstream utilities.
-There are unit tests for normalization and table construction as well as end-to-end round-trip tests on random and simple structured data, which confirm correct decoding.
+On the implementation side, I have added a pure-Python FSE encoder and decoder to SCL that integrate with its existing `DataEncoder`/`DataDecoder` interfaces and use `Frequencies` and `DataBlock` for modeling (`fse.py`).
+The implementation includes: normalization of symbol counts to a power-of-two table size; an FSE-style spreading routine driven by a co-prime step; construction of the decode table with (symbol, nbBits, newStateBase) entries and state-dependent nbBits; and construction of the encode tables, including the shared next-state table and per-symbol (deltaNbBits, deltaFindState) transforms.
+These components together implement a full tANS/FSE pipeline inside SCL.
+There is also a suite of unit tests to verify each component's correctness.

-I have run preliminary benchmarks on synthetic small-alphabet data comparing pure-Python FSE to SCL’s rANS, tANS, and Huffman coders, as well as to wrappers around zlib and Zstandard.
-In pure Python, FSE achieves faster decode speeds than the rANS and tANS implementations, but remains slower than the pure-Python Huffman coder, which is consistent with Huffman having the lightest inner loop.
-All pure-Python implementations, including FSE, currently achieve sub–1 MB/s decode speeds.
-The zlib and zstd wrappers, despite Python overhead in the benchmarking harness, are still much faster than any pure-Python implementation, as expected from optimized C libraries.

-Overall, the “basic goal” has been reached at the Python level: FSE matches other ANS variants in compression behavior, is faster than the existing pure-Python rANS/tANS implementations, and slower than Huffman, while remaining far from the performance of optimized C-based coders.
+I have also run preliminary benchmarks.
+On synthetic small-alphabet distributions, preliminary results show that FSE matches the other ANS variants (rANS, tANS) in compression ratio and decodes faster than the existing pure-Python rANS and tANS implementations, while remaining slower than the pure-Python Huffman coder.
+On files from the datasets, with files treated as byte streams, the zlib and zstd wrappers are orders of magnitude faster than any pure-Python implementation and often achieve slightly better compression ratios, as expected.
+Overall, the basic Python goal has been reached: FSE matches other ANS variants in compression behavior, is faster than the existing pure-Python rANS/tANS implementations, is slower than Huffman, and still far from the performance of optimized C-based coders.

 ### 4.2 Plan for Remaining Weeks

-In the final 1–2 weeks, I plan to clean up and slightly harden the Python implementation (edge cases, documentation, and tests) while designing the baseline C++ FSE implementation.
-The initial C++ version will prioritize correctness and API compatibility with the existing Python code, using simple data structures and clear control flow.

-After that, I will focus on performance work: packing tables for cache locality, using branchless transforms for the encoder, tuning `tableLog`, and inlining bit I/O. In parallel, I will improve the benchmarking setup to reduce Python overhead (for example by batching operations and minimizing Python/C crossings) and, if time permits, add a standalone C++ benchmark.
-Final experiments will include compression and throughput comparisons on synthetic distributions and on standard corpora, producing plots and tables that can be reused directly in the final report.
+In the remaining weeks, I plan to (i) finish and validate the C++ FSE port, (ii) add micro-optimizations one at a time and measure their impact, and (iii) run a more comprehensive benchmark suite on standard corpora such as Canterbury and Silesia.
+For the C++ work, I will start with a direct translation of the Python logic, then introduce FSE-style optimizations such as tighter table packing, branchless `deltaNbBits` computations, tuned `tableLog` selection, and, if time allows, multiple interleaved FSE states similar to loop unrolling.
+For the evaluation, I will refine the benchmarking setup to reduce Python overhead (or move the driver closer to C++) and run all codecs on the full corpus, collecting compression ratio and throughput numbers suitable for tables and plots in the final report.
+The final analysis will focus on which FSE-specific optimizations actually move the needle, how close the C++ implementation can get to the behavior of zstd’s FSE stage, and what trade-offs emerge.

 ---